tropiano/tropianhs/_posts/2025-07-15-june-report.md

 ## [Soccrbets][soccrbets]

-The season is over and **in May I published my last prediction** before the football starts again in 2 months.
-I didn't make any new video.

-There is more football this Summer with the Club World Cup starting in June.
-Would be interesting to write something about that, maybe a video, maybe an article analyzing the various teams.
-It **sounds like a lot of effort** though, between getting the data and trying to get some sense out of it.
-Probably better to focus on something else.
+Season over, no new updates.
+Will I keep working on it in the future?
+Not sure.
+As I wrote in the past, I have too many things going on and this is not bringing the results I expected (selling more books).
+I actually sell more books when I yap on X. Maybe the YT channel is still worth it though.

-I have got now **40 subscribers on my YT channel, unchanged from last month** and the subscribers on the **TG channel grew to 71, only 3 more than last month**.
-I am now relying only on word of mouth to acquire new subscribers, since my Reddit ban.
+I have got now **40 subscribers on my YT channel, unchanged from last month** and the subscribers on the **TG channel grew to 72, 1 more than last month**.

 ## [Freelancing][personal]